Andrettin/Wyrmsun/readme.txt

 - Added "The Mastersmith Brothers" dwarven side-quest, in which the player has the objective of recruiting Brokk and Eitri.
 - The "Treasures of Svarinshaug" mission has been replaced with two dwarven side-quests accessible in the scenario mode, "The Ring of Riches" and "The Thunder Hammer".
 Those quests are available if the player has a smithy, and has recruited the heroes Brokk and Eitri.
 - Added "The Magnificent Spear" dwarven side-quest.
-- "Thrahila's Logging" and "Thrahila's Hut" can now be gotten as side-quests if the player controls Thrahila.
+- The "Thrahila's Logging", "Thrahila's Hut" and "Karla's Farm" side-quests can now be obtained if the player controls Thrahila/Karla.
 - The quest objective display for the scenario mode now supports counters.
 - Side-quest popups now display the highest difficulty you have completed that side-quest in.